 - Association for Young Astrologers helps newer and younger astrologers who are just getting into the field, usually by providing scholarships to attend conferences and other such programs.

-All of these organizations send out regular newsletters and publish some sort of journal.
-They also occasionally put on large scale astrological conferences.
-Which brings us to our last point…
+All of these organizations send out regular newsletters and publish some sort of journal, and many also offer some form of certification in astrology.
+They also occasionally put on large-scale astrological conferences, which brings us to our last tip…

 The final step is to attend an astrological conference.
-These conferences are a big deal to astrologers because they provide important networking and educational opportunities.
-Some are done regularly at specific intervals, while others are only one time events.
+These conferences are a big deal to many astrologers because they provide important networking and educational opportunities.
+Some are done regularly at specific intervals, like once a year, while others are only one-time events.

 The conferences themselves are usually held at large hotels or convention centers.
-There are anywhere from a few hundred to over a thousand astrologers in attendance, depending on the nature of the conference.
-The conference itself basically consists of 3 to 5 days where you have a lineup of notable astrologers who are each giving lectures on various topics in different rooms.
-There are some basic topics, some advanced topics and some specialist topics.
+There can be anywhere from a few hundred to over a thousand astrologers in attendance, depending on the conference.
+The conference itself usually consists of 3 to 5 days where you have a lineup of notable astrologers who are each giving lectures and workshops on various topics in different rooms.
+Some people cover basic topics, while others cover intermediate and advanced topics.
 Much of this depends on the nature of the conference though.

 Well, that’s it.
-By now you should be well on your way to becoming an astrologer.
-It may seem like a daunting challenge at first, but with a little bit of patience and dedication you should be delineating charts like a pro in no time.
+Once you’ve completed all of these steps you should be well on your way to becoming an astrologer.
+It may seem like a daunting challenge at first, but with a little bit of patience and dedication you should be interpreting charts like a pro in no time.
 Good luck!